eatinsundip/Suricata/ET_Open_Submissions/2023/January/DCRat_Activity_01092023/README.md

 Once decoded an human readable, they always seem to come out very similar.

+I am not certain if the data being sent is always there so I chose not to sig on that.

+It could be used for a mopre pecific alert if FPs are concering.

 ```
 /bot5861146625:AAEHo1wi939JhVuLzstg9mWqpsc_ntWfbTQ/sendPhoto?chat_idP58531872&caption=❕ User connected ❕
 • ID: a683d399ec4da81b2f69cbd3e01b93a58b431a4e